 If you've got money left over at the end of each month then great, that's how much you should save.
-If there's usually nothing left at the end of the month, use the tips above to try and reduce your outgoings, this may enable you to then save.
+If there's usually nothing left at the end of the month, use the tips above to try and reduce your outgoings, which will then enable you to be able to save.